 Last weekend, my 7-year-old stepson asked me to bring the little red hut to the side of the road to sell our products.
 Yes, he has an entrepreneurial spirit. ;)

 The problem is, we live in the back of a row where there is very little traffic.
 The little one therefore realizedthat entrepreneurship rhymes with the word patience.

 When you start a business, you want customers to show up immediately.
 We think they're going to happen right away, but it's more of a game of patience.

 For little Gaël, it was too long.
 His entrepreneurial project had just died out.
 Normal, he's a child.

 Yet it is always like that in business.
 We wait.
 You launch a product and you want it to have instant success.
 We want to become the benchmark, but it takes longer than we think.

-So long, that some give up when we realize that the companies that are successful today have been in business for fifteen years.
+So long that some give up when you realize that the companies that are successful today have been in business for fifteen years.
 We must never forget that it is a long time.

 The reality is, you can't wait.
 Personally, I'm a very impatient person, but I know it's part of the entrepreneurial journey.
 And in the end, I know it will look like an overnight success, even if it isn't.n.

 Without realizing it, Gaël had a half-hour entrepreneurial 101 court.
 He had products and that is the basis.
 There are a few cars that have passed but haven't stopped.
 He got discouraged.